RIPE-NCC/ripe-atlas-software-probe/BUILD.md

 > ```
 > This can **only** be done after the `ripe-atlas-repo` package has been installed.

-## OpenWRT
+## OpenWrt

-These instructions make use of OpenWRT's build system.
-This has been tested for OpenWRT 22.03, which will be fully supported in an upcoming release.
+These instructions make use of OpenWrt's build system.
+This has been tested for OpenWrt 22.03, which will be fully supported in an upcoming release.

 Add the following line as a feed in `feeds.conf`: